Long Preston

-Long Preston is a village and civil parish in the Craven district of North Yorkshire, England, in the Yorkshire Dales.
+Long Preston is a village and civil parish in the county of North Yorkshire, England, in the Yorkshire Dales.
 It lies along the A65 road, and is 12 mi from Skipton and 4 mi from Settle.
 The population of Long Preston in 2001 was 680, increasing to 742 at the 2011 Census.

-The village was historically part of the West Riding of Yorkshire until 1974.
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 History

 Early times

 Humans have been in the Long Preston area since prehistoric times; remains have been found in caves on the hills above Settle and an axe head dated to the Stone Age was found in the area of Bookil Gill.
-The presence of a Roman Road through the village, led to the discovery of a small fort in what is now part of the churchyard.
+The presence of a Roman Road through the village, led to the discovery of a small fort in what is now part of the churchyard of St Mary's Church.

 Middle Ages

 Long Preston is mentioned in the Domesday Book, where it is described as Prestune, later being registered as Prestona in Cravana.
 Prestune means "the priest's farmstead or town".
 Later, the prefix "Long" was added, referring to the length of the village.
 Long Preston was part of the old west division of Staincliffe Wapentake.

 A school was built in the village during the reign of Edward IV (1461–1483) as part of the Hammerton Chapel.
 It is likely that it was closed in 1541 during the dissolution of the religious houses.
 In 1672 the Petty School was held, most likely either in the chapel or in a building near an old vicarage.
 A new school replaced the Petty School in 1819.